david-cortes/contextualbandits/README.md

 Some of the policies here such as `AdaptiveGreedy` haven't been yet evaluated or analyzed in any research papers for the scenario of contextual bandits though, and there might be better ways to convert the corresponding multi-armed bandits strategies to contextual bandits strategies than how it was done here.

-Note that the algorithms are meant for an "online" scenario in the sense of needing to make decisions in real time and receive feedback shortly afterwards, but most of them still require to be refit to all historical data every time rather than being "online" in the sense of being fit to batches of data as they come.
-Implementations of truly online algorithms (other than LinUCB) to follow in the future.
+Most of the methods here can work with streaming data by fitting them to the data in batches if the base classifier has a `partial_fit` method.
+They otherwise require to be refit to all the historic data every time they are updated.
+In batch training mode, methods based on bootstrapping approximate resamples either through setting random weights or through including each observation a number of times ~ Poisson(1) (see documentation for details).

 ![image](plots/bibtex_results.png "bibtex_simulation")